department-of-veterans-affairs/vagov-content/pages/service-member-benefits.md

         label: GI Bill and other education benefits
         description: Find out if you qualify for VA education benefits to help pay for school or training.
 If you qualify for the Post-9/11 GI Bill, learn how to transfer your unused benefits to your spouse or dependent children. <br> <b>Open to active-duty, traditional, and technical service members</b>
       - url: "/housing-assistance/home-loans/eligibility/"
-        label: Certificate of eligibility for a VA-backed home loan
+        label: Certificate of Eligibility for a VA-backed home loan
-        description: Review the requirements for getting a certificate of eligibility to buy, build, improve, or refinance a home. <br> <b>Open to active-duty, traditional, and technical service members</b>
+        description: Review the requirements for getting a Certificate of Eligibility (COE) to buy, build, improve, or refinance a home. <br> <b>Open to active-duty, traditional, and technical service members</b>
       - url: "/life-insurance/options-eligibility/"
         label: Life insurance for you and your family
         description: Find out if you qualify for and how to manage your SGLI coverage, and learn about coverage options for you and your family after separation or retirement. <br> <b>Open to active-duty, traditional, and technical service members</b>